1.1 Chemical Hygiene Plan Scope and Application

 1.1.1 Chemical Hygiene Officer (CHO)

 The Chemical Hygiene Officer (CHO) is an employee who is designated by the employer, and who is qualified by training or experience, to provide technical guidance in the development and implementation of the provisions of the CHP.
-EH&S's Director of Occupational Safety Programs, who serves as the University CHO, is responsible for:
+EH&S's Manager of Research Safety Programs, who serves as the University CHO, is responsible for:

 - Keeping the senior administration informed on the progress of continued implementation of the CHP and bringing campus-wide issues affecting laboratory safety to their attention.